tstack/lnav/docs/source/formats.rst

 existing ones.

 The contents of the format configuration should be a JSON object with a field for each format defined by the file.

-The symbolic name of the format.
+Each field name should be the symbolic name of the format.
 This value will also be used as the SQL table name for the log.
+The value for each field should be another object with the following
+fields:

   :title: The short and human-readable name for the format.
   :description: A longer description of the format.